Nidan (NGO): Chakachak Patna

-The city of Patna generated 700 to 800 tonnes per day (TPD) of municipal solid waste (MSW) and prior to 2008 had no door-to-door collection of MSW.
+The city of Patna generated 700 to 800 tonnes per day of municipal solid waste, and prior to 2008 had no door-to-door waste collection.

 Nidan formed self-help groups and supported them with micro credit financing.
 They piloted an initiative, ‘Chakachak Patna’ with door-to-door waste collection for 300 households.
-This was done by a professional workforce of Safai Mitra’s (Cleanliness Friends).
+This was done by a professional workforce of safai mitras (cleanliness friends).

-The Patna Municipal Corporation recognized the value of this service and contracted Nidan to scale up operations to 5,000 households in 2008 itself, by collecting a fee of INR 20 to 30 per month per household.
+The Patna Municipal Corporation recognized the value of this service and contracted Nidan to scale up operations to 5,000 households in 2008, by collecting a fee of INR 20 to 30 per month per household.

-Nidan operations steadily grew to 63,000 households in 2014 and it increased it's workforce for Chakachak Patna from 4 to 332 Safai Mitra’s, and due to the value of the service the fee increased from INR 20 to 30 per month to INR 70 per month per household.
+Nidan operations steadily grew to 63,000 households in 2014 and it increased its workforce for Chakachak Patna from 4 to 332.
+Due to the value of the service, the fee increased to 30 INR 70 per month per household.

-As many of the Safai Mitra's were women, Nidan also set up 10 creches to support 300 working women.
+As many of the safai mitras were women, Nidan also set up 10 creches to support 300 working women.